 Most women deliver in semi-recumbent position while some women prefer the "all fours" or squatting positions.

-The length of labour varies for different women.
+labour varies for different women.
 The average active phase of labour lasts for 8–12 hours in your first pregnancy.
 Labour is often shorter for subsequent pregnancies.

 This is often the least painful stage of the labour.
 During this phase, you may experience very non-specific symptoms such as a mild backache, abdominal cramps, bloody show or passing of the mucous plug.
 Ambulation can help by distracting you from these symptoms and hasten this phase.
 You may start to prepare to head for the hospital once the contractions increase or if your water bag bursts.